dynatrace-oss/barista/src/lib/formatters/README.md

 ## Bytes formatter

-`dtBytes` provides a way to display bytes
+`dtBytes` provides a way to display bytes in auto units `dtKilobytes` provides a way to display bytes as kB `dtMegabytes` provides a way to display bytes as MB

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |